TUITION AND FEES

 AGE-RELATED FEE CHANGES

-Separate fees are charged for infants (birth through 12 months), young toddlers (13 through 24 months) older toddlers (25 through 36 months), preschoolers (37 months through the child's first day of Kindergarten), and school agers (first day of Kindergarten through age 12).
+Separate fees are charged for infants/toddlers (birth through 36 months), preschoolers (37 months through the child's first day of Kindergarten), and school agers (first day of Kindergarten through age 12).
 Tuition is adjusted as children age.

 A 10% discount is offered for older siblings.